Yorkson-huang/Yorkson-Huang.github.io/_pages/about.md

 - *2023.08* **First prize** of China College Student Computer Design Competition Guangdong Division,Guangdong Provincial Department of Education.
 - *2023.08* **Outstanding Award** in International University Mathematical Contest in Modeling.
 - *2023.08* The third prize of the National Final of Biomedical Engineering Innovation Design Competition for Chinese College students.
+- *2022.12* **Silver Medal** in Kaggle Lux AI Competition.
+- *2022.10* **First Prize** in Information Technology, Healthcare, and Modern Service Tracks at the China University Student Innovation and Entrepreneurship Competition.

 # 🎓 Educations
 - *2021.09 - 2025.06 (now)*, Bachelor of Engineering in Internet of Things Engineering(**ESI TOP 1%**), School of Computer Science, Guangdong Polytechnic Normal University.(**GPA:91.9/100, Rank:1/112**)